Hongtao-Lin/NER/readme.md

 ```

 To change the NER core function, consider the `view.py` and python codes in `src/*.py`.
 To change the webpage front-end or function, consider the  `static/js/`.

-## TODO:

-upload the transcript to evaluate results.